jupyterlab/jupyterlab/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/jupyterlab/jupyterlab-demo/18a9793b58ba86660b5ab964e1aeaf7324d667c8?urlpath=lab%2Ftree%2Fdemo%2FLorenz.ipynb)

 An extensible environment for interactive and reproducible computing, based on the Jupyter Notebook and Architecture.
-[Currently in beta.](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906)
+[Currently ready for users.](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906)

 [JupyterLab](http://jupyterlab.readthedocs.io/en/stable/) is the next-generation user interface for [Project Jupyter](https://jupyter.org).
 It offers all the familiar building blocks of the classic Jupyter Notebook (notebook, terminal, text editor, file browser, rich outputs, etc.) in a flexible and powerful user interface.
-Eventually, JupyterLab will replace the classic Jupyter Notebook after JupyterLab reaches 1.0.
+Eventually, JupyterLab will replace the classic Jupyter Notebook.

 JupyterLab can be extended using extensions that are [npm](https://www.npmjs.com/) packages and use our public APIs.
 You can search for the GitHub topic [jupyterlab-extension](https://github.com/topics/jupyterlab-extension) to find extensions.
 To learn more about extensions, see our [user documentation](https://jupyterlab.readthedocs.io/en/latest/user/extensions.html).

-The beta releases are suitable for general usage.
-For JupyterLab extension developers, the extension APIs will continue to evolve until the 1.0 release.
+The current JupyterLab releases are suitable for general usage.
+For JupyterLab extension developers, the extension APIs will continue to evolve.

 Read the latest version of our documentation on [ReadTheDocs](http://jupyterlab.readthedocs.io/en/latest/).